oomol-lab/epub-translator/README.md

 ### Run with OOMOL Studio

-OOMOL uses container technology to directly package the dependencies required by PDF craft, and it is ready to use out of the box.
+OOMOL uses container technology to directly package the dependencies required by EPUB Translator, and it is ready to use out of the box.

 [![](./docs/images/link2youtube.png)](https://www.youtube.com/watch?v=QsAdiskxfXI)